-(chmod = 16.)

-sys chown; name; owner
+(chmod = 16.) sys chown; name; owner

-chown(name, owner)

-char name;
+chown(name, owner) char name;

 The file whose name is given by the null-terminated string pointed to by name has its owner changed to owner (a numerical user ID).
 Only the present owner of a file (or the super-user) may donate the file to another user.
-Changing the owner of a file removes the set-user-ID protection bit unless it is done by the super user or the real user ID is the new owner.
+Changing the owner of a file removes the set-user-ID protection bit unless it is done by the super user.

-chown(I), uids(V)
+chown (I), passwd (V)